Are you chasing angels or fleeing demons when you visit the mountains?

 ARTIST STATEMENT: THE PROJECT

 The forthcoming stories are the reflection of relationships that I have formed with people in the outdoor space.
-Through a series of interviews, subsequent conversations and many campfire brews, I am compiling their stories – as told to me free of judgment.
+Through a series of interviews, subsequent conversations and many campfire brews, I am compiling their stories – as told to me and free of judgment.
 Each one has helped me explore the profound vastness of what it means to be human and although not all of them speak directly to my past or present, they will most definitely sing to my future.
 By exploring the peaks and valleys of each of these individuals’ lives it is clear that: 1.
 There are many reasons people go to the mountains and 2.
 Other people share the same reasons.
 Each story will reveal different motivations but in short they can be categorized into two lists: Chasing Angels or Fleeing Demons.